bagistoplus/visual/docs/theme-editor/advanced-usage.md

 - Rearrange or delete them
 - Customize each block’s settings (text, images, links, etc.)

-> 🖼️ _Screenshot suggestion:_ Highlight a section with editable blocks (like a “Features” or “Image with Text” section).

 ## Preview Tools

 At the top of the editor, you’ll find useful controls: